adamciszek/RecipeHub/README.md

 - `main.py`: The main script to run the Recipe App.
 - `README.md`: This file, providing information about the project.
+- `recipe_database.db`: Contains all data related to users and recipes.
 - Other files: Add any additional files or folders as needed.

 &copy; Adam Ciszek 2023